 Besides water sports, you can also enjoy relaxing or sunbathing on the grass area in the park located near the southern end of the beach.
 You might also enjoy a walk along the ocean boardwalk south of the beach or exploring the many nearby restaurants, cafes, shops and bars.
-See our Bondi Beach Restaurants page for more information on some of the great dining options.
 There are also some fine hotels with great ocean and beach views adjacent to the beach.

 Facts For Your VisitFee: No